determined-ai/determined/docs/release-notes/rbac-new-tokenCreator-role.rst

 **New Features**

--  New RBAC role: Added a new ``TokenCreator`` RBAC role.
-It grants the permissions to create, view, and revoke the user's own access tokens.
-It can only be assigned globally.
+-  New RBAC role: Add a ``TokenCreator`` RBAC role, which allows users to create, view, and revoke their own access tokens.
+This role can only be assigned globally.